Fire Water Burn: Critical reception

-Larry Flick from Billboard commented on the song, "Is the world ready—or in need—of a new act mining ground broken by the Beastie Boys and Ugly Kid Joe a number of years ago?
+Larry Flick from Billboard magazine commented on the song, "Is the world ready—or in need—of a new act mining ground broken by the Beastie Boys and Ugly Kid Joe a number of years ago?
 Probably not, but here comes the Bloodhound Gang anyway.
-And this (...) proves to be quite the guilty pleasure.
+And this [...] proves to be quite the guilty pleasure.
 The words of this chugging funk/rocker are extremely amusing and are delivered with a monotone howl that gets its bounce from grinding turntable scratching and fuzz guitar lines."

 Matt Diehl of Entertainment Weekly wrote of the song, "If you think mumbling hip-hop slang with self-conscious Caucasian stiffness is funny, this dud’s for you."

 Music video

 The song's accompanying music video features the band performing in the cafeteria of the Mt.
 Yermom Retirement Home, where tapioca pudding is being served as the day's special meal.
 As the song progresses, lead vocalist Jimmy Pop leaves the stage and performs numerous spontaneous actions in front of a group of unresponsive senior citizens, including dancing suggestively on tables and making awkward facial gestures.
 The video culminates when the elderly notice the band, and are rejuvenated by their performance.
 With the retirement home now filled with a rock concert-like atmosphere, the band exits the stage with numerous senior citizens.
 The final shot of the video reveals that the retirement home was specifically designated for the deaf, the joke being that if they weren't impaired they would have left upon noticing the band.

 The video is introduced by "Pat Minfield" (portrayed by Pop), a spoonerized parody of Matt Pinfield, the then-host of MTV's music video show 120 Minutes (which is presented in the video as 120 Midgets).
 Minfield, in a fashion similar to Pinfield, attempts to connect Alex Karras, Blazing Saddles, Mel Brooks, Anne Bancroft, The Graduate, Simon & Garfunkel, Diana Ross, The Wiz and Michael Jackson.